About the Rural Women's Network

 Current RWN projects:

-- RIRDC Rural Women's Award: a leadership and development award
+- RIRDC Rural Women's Award: a development award supporting women's contribution to primary industries and rural communities.

 - Join The Country Web free mailing list